Polyabolo: Tiling rectangles with copies of a single polyabolo

 There are interesting tessellations of the Euclidean plane involving polyaboloes.
 One such is the tetrakis square tiling, a monohedral tessellation that fills the entire Euclidean plane with 45–45–90 triangles.

 Tiling a common figure with various polyaboloes

 The Compatibility Problem is to take two or more polyaboloes and find a figure that can be tiled with each.

 This problem has been studied far less than the Compatibility Problem for polyominoes.

-Systematic results first appeared in 2004 at Erich Friedman's website Math Magic.
+Systematic results first appeared in 2004 on Erich Friedman's website Math Magic.